Aeris111/CS_song/README.md

 ## Description

 All files are in the Tab-separated values (TSV) format.
-Some columns exist in both files.
+- Some columns exist in both files.
+- Spoken words refer to Cantonese.

 ### __data/(sheet1).tsv__
 Data in this files is for marking annotation and counting words, from each line of lyric(the basic unit) to the whole lyric.